TuLeWC/Group10-Ex-TKPM/docs/DEVELOPER_GUIDE.md

 ## 15. Additional Notes

 - **Logger:** All major actions and errors are logged via `utils/logger.js`.
-- **Import/Export:** Students can be imported/exported via CSV endpoints.
 - **Business Rules:** Enforced in validators and controllers (e.g., allowed email domains, phone formats, status transitions).
 - **Seed Data:** Use `seed.js` to initialize the database with test data.